my-cumbria-logo, my-cumbria-logo Toggle navigation

 Remember that we are here to help!
 We can offer information, advice and guidance to help you identify a career direction; we can assist with career planning, and can help with practical things such as job search skills and interview preparation can even help if you want to start your own business or set up as a freelancer.

 You can complete a Skills Audit and a Career Action Plan, either as part of the Career Ahead award or individually to help you focus on your career planning.
+My Career Enriched also has a skills assessment tool.

 You can contact the Careers & Employability Service via My Career Enriched or via the Student Enquiry Point.